 Professional qualifications for University staff

-Work Learn Develop is a programme of funded professional training and development opportunities for University staff.
+Our Apprenticeship programmes provide funded professional training and development opportunities for University staff.
 The training courses cover a wide range of skill areas that are core to University administration as well as covering technical and niche skills areas.
 All of the courses are accredited and offer professional, job-related qualifications.

 Whilst these courses are funded via the Apprenticeship levy, they are available to staff of all ages and grades.
 The training does require a significant time commitment over a minimum of a year and as such both staff and their managers need to consider this and commit to completion.

 Please read the guidance below and speak to your line manager about whether one of these courses might be suitable to develop your skills and how the training can fit around your job.

-If you have any queries about the Work Learn Develop programme, please email the Work Learn Develop Team
+If you have any queries about the existing staff Apprenticeship programme, please email the Apprenticeships Team